jacekpoz/nte/README.md

 }
 ```
 in this example the output of this entry will end up at `$out/foo/bar.txt` instead of the default location - a base template's `format` will also be ignored

+# thanks

+[raf](https://notashelf.dev/) for helping me out with some of the nix and setting up mirrors

 # license
 MIT